plone/training/docs/theming/theme_diazo.md

 ## Creating a theme package

-To create a filesystem based theme, we first create a new addon package for Plone:
+To create a file system based theme, we first create a new addon package for Plone:

 ```{code-block} shell
 $ plonecli create addon plonetheme.businesscasual21